As a Redshirt Junior (2014):

 The Conquering Olympian:

 Britt Vonk has one thing no other current Bear can claim: experience in the Olympic Games.
 Vonk played for the Dutch national team at the 2008 Olympics, which she notes as one of her best sporting moments.
+She was the youngest athlete on the Dutch Olympic team.
 Her other favorite sporting moment was being crowned Dutch champions with the Tex Town Tigers.

 Why I have my Number: